aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

     If you receive `IdempotencyAlreadyInProgressError`, you can safely retry the operation.

 This is a locking mechanism for correctness.
 Since we don't know the result from the first invocation yet, we can't safely allow another concurrent execution.

-### Using in-memory cache

-**By default, in-memory local caching is disabled**, since we don't know how much memory you consume per invocation compared to the maximum configured in your Lambda function.

-???+ note "Note: This in-memory cache is local to each Lambda execution environment"
-    This means it will be effective in cases where your function's concurrency is low in comparison to the number of "retry" invocations with the same payload, because cache might be empty.

-You can enable in-memory caching with the **`use_local_cache`** parameter:

-=== "Caching idempotent transactions in-memory to prevent multiple calls to storage"

-    ```python hl_lines="11"
-    --8<-- "examples/idempotency/src/working_with_local_cache.py"
-    ```

-=== "Sample event"

-    ```json
-    --8<-- "examples/idempotency/src/working_with_local_cache_payload.json"
-    ```

 When enabled, the default is to cache a maximum of 256 records in each Lambda execution environment - You can change it with the **`local_cache_max_items`** parameter.